hikettei/cl-waffe/Readme.md

 Please clone this repository and register it as a local-project or just load `cl-waffe.asd`

-This framework is still imcomplete and experimental, I won't register it quicklisp until the goal is achived.
+This framework is still **incomplete and experimental**, being not yet ready to register with Quicklisp etc..

 For Example:
 ```